 Request Library Instruction

-Librarians provide instruction for on campus, hybrid, and online courses, engaging students in active learning whenever possible.
+Librarians provide course-integrated instruction, engaging students in active learning whenever possible.
 Contact the subject librarian for your department to request instruction and discuss your instructional goals, or use the form to request instruction.

 Guides & Tutorials for Instructional Support

-Portland State Librarians develop instruction based on our Library Learning Outcomes and the Association of College and Research Libraries’ Framework for Information Literacy for Higher Education.
+Portland State Librarians develop our curriculum using the Association of College and Research Libraries’ Framework for Information Literacy for Higher Education.